TeyKra/Automatic-File-Report-Generation-from-SQL-Data/README.md

 # Automatic File Report Generation from SQL Data

-This project is designed to connect to a MySQL database, execute an SQL query, fetch data, and generate a report in various formats (Excel, CSV, JSON, Parquet).
-The generated reports are stored locally, and optionally, their metadata (file path and report name) is stored in a SQLite database.
-This project also includes a graphical user interface (GUI) built using `tkinter` to allow users to input database connection details and select the desired file format for the generated report.
+This project is designed to connect to a MySQL database, execute an SQL query, fetch data, and generate reports in various formats (Excel, CSV, JSON, Parquet).
+The generated reports are stored locally in specific folders based on the file type and timestamp, and their metadata (file path and report name) is optionally stored in a SQLite database.
+The project includes a graphical user interface (GUI) built using `tkinter` to allow users to input database connection details, select tables, and choose the desired file format for the generated report.

 ## Features

 - **MySQL Database Connection**: Securely connect to a MySQL database by entering connection details (host, user, password, and database name).
-- **SQL Query Execution**: Executes SQL queries to retrieve data from the database.
+- **SQL Query Execution**: Executes SQL queries to retrieve data from the selected table(s) in the database.
+- **Table Selection**: Choose to generate reports for a specific table or for all tables in the database.
 - **Report Generation in Multiple Formats**: Generates reports in Excel, CSV, JSON, or Parquet formats, with a timestamp appended to the file name.
+- **Dynamic Folder Creation**: Automatically creates folders based on the file type and timestamp to organize reports.
-- **SQLite Database Integration (Optional)**: Stores the generated report’s metadata (file name and file path) in a SQLite database.
+- **SQLite Database Integration**: Stores the generated report’s metadata (file name and file path) in a SQLite database for future reference.
-- **Graphical User Interface (GUI)**: User-friendly GUI for entering connection details, selecting the file format, and generating reports.
+- **Graphical User Interface (GUI)**: User-friendly GUI for entering connection details, selecting tables, choosing the file format, and generating reports.

 ## Installation